marjbaut/clinicManagement/README.md

 ## Contribution
   General Scope of duties:
 #### Jennifer
+- created the database
 - created seed data
 - contributed in config/server file
 - created get all route for patient
 - contributed in handlebars
 #### Marjorie
+- created the database
 - created tables
 - contributed in the models/index.js
 - created get by id route for patient
 - contributed in handlebars
 #### Brandon
+- created the database
 - contributed in the models/index.js
 - created post route for patient
 - contributed in handlebars